BryanSmith00/Uma-Database-Project-Team-3/README.md

 Clone the repo by typing `git clone https://github.com/BryanSmith00/Uma-Database-Project-Team-3` in your terminal.

-TODO: Change "music" table to "track"
+TODO: Change "music" table to "track"<br>
       Add music files to track table